junxit/us-congress-bills-111/metadata.md

 - 2009-07-10 — Placed on the Union Calendar, Calendar No. 106.
 - 2009-07-10 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-199.
 - 2009-07-10 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-199.
+- 2009-07-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-07-14 — Considered under suspension of the rules. (consideration: CR H8058-8059)
+- 2009-07-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+409.
+- 2009-07-14 — Mr. Baca moved to suspend the rules and pass the bill, as amended.
+- 2009-07-16 — Considered as unfinished business. (consideration: CR H8202-8203)
+- 2009-07-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 0 (Roll no. 551). (text: CR 7/14/2009 H8058-8059)
+- 2009-07-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 0 (Roll no. 551).(text: CR 7/14/2009 H8058-8059)